-SHEDS is a collection of innovative data visualization and decision support tools for exploring and better understanding dynamic relationships in stream ecosystems.
+SHEDS is a collection of interactive data visualization tools for exploring and better understanding dynamic relationships in stream ecosystems.

-SHEDS seamlessly links datasets, models, and decision support systems into a powerful platform for gaining insight, supporting transparent decision making, and improving management of hydro-ecological resources.
+By linking together datasets, models, and decision tools using innovative data visualization interfaces, SHEDS provides a powerful platform for gaining insight, supporting transparent decision making, and improving management of hydro-ecological resources.

 The stream temperature database stores regional stream temperature data across multiple organizations and state agencies in the Northeastern U.S. Registered users can upload and manage their own datasets, as well as provide public access to download their own data.
 This database is primarily used to support the SHEDS modeling and decision support systems.http://db.ecosheds.org